 Even if you are not a classic car enthusiast, you can still appreciate a nice 1957 Porsche 356A when it drives by you on the highway.
-Because of this, you may think that an uninteresting classic vehicle is somewhat of a unicorn, – it simply does not exist.
+Because of this, you may think that an uninteresting classic vehicle is a unicorn – it simply does not exist.

 It seems like the very term ‘classic’ renders a car interesting, at least in some regard.
 And yet, there are certain classics that even time has forgotten.
 But are they truly boring?
 Or have enthusiasts missed them in their search of worthy vintage cars?
-Together we will answer these questions with 5 underrated classic vehicles.
+Together we will answer these questions, and talk about 5 underrated classic vehicles.

 A long forgotten gem – 1963 Studebaker Lark Daytona

 Let us start our list with a truly obscure classic.
 If you have not heard of Studebaker, you would not be the first.
 Even among enthusiasts this name hardly rings a bell.
 This car manufacturer never made it big, ceasing all vehicle production by the end of 1963.
 In a sense, you can think of the Lark Daytona as the company’s swan song.

 Interestingly enough, that model is not even the manufacturer’s most famous vehicle.
 If you have ever heard of the company, you probably know about the better-known Studebaker Avanti model.
 I personally find it very unappealing.
 The Daytona surpasses it in every single way – from class to sheer beauty.